Content of this article:

 Computer Configuration\Administrative Templates\Network\Offline Files\Files not cached

-How to sync files with a reliable third-party tool?
+How to sync files with third-party file sync software?